4dn-dcic/foursight/docs/checks.md

 * Attributes of the check result, such as status, are simply set like: `check.status = 'PASS'`.
 * Checks should always end by returning the value of the check result: `return check`.
 * Checks have variable parameters through key word arguments (kwargs), two of which are most important: `uuid` and `primary`.
+* Due to lambda runtime limitations, checks will timeout and exit after running for a time set by the `CHECK_TIMEOUT` variable in `chalicelib/utils.py`.
+You must keep your check runtimes under this limit.

 ## Attributes you can set on a check result
 The check result (i.e. the output of running `init_check_res`) has a number of important attributes that determine what is stored as output of your check.
 Below is a list of different fields you can set on your check result within the body of your check.
 As always, the check function should return the check result (object initialized by `init_check_res`).
 Any of the following attributes can be set like this: